Positive Solutions | Anger Management

 - Refrain from violent, abusive, or harassing behavior.
 Participants must follow all restraining orders issued.

-For class schedules, more information or to schedule an intake appointment, please contact our office at (530) 626-1450 and complete the intake packet, Positive Solutions Enrollment Packet
+For class schedules, more information or to schedule an intake appointment, please contact our coordinator at (530) 295-4208 and complete the intake packet, Positive Solutions Enrollment Packet